 The most obvious symptom of an ingrown toenail is a nail that has grown where it does not belong, into the skin of the toe.
 Unfortunately, ingrown toenails can also cause infections to develop.
 This can lead to intense pain, redness in the area around the toenail, and swelling.
 Sometimes, pus will drain from the infected area.
 Any of these signs suggest a serious problem that must be treated promptly.

 It is important to get the proper treatment for ingrown toenails.
 Trying to use manicure scissors to cut the nail could cause a serious infection, as could attempting to drain the pus yourself at home.
 You need to visit a podiatrist for treatment, which could include antibiotics to fight the infection or an in-office procedure to remove the affected nail.

-Dr. Auger has treated many patients in Salt Lake City, West Jordan, and Sandy, Utah who suffer from ingrown toenails and other problems with the feet.
+Dr. Auger has treated many patients in Salt Lake City with 3 locations in West Jordan, Millcreek, and Sandy who suffer from ingrown toenails and other problems with the feet.
 Contact Dr. Auger today to schedule your appointment so you can resolve your ingrown toenail problems before a serious infection causes whole-body health issues.